-It is very important for job seekers to know the name of the restaurant they are applying.
-It will give them an advantage when they apply, because they will be able to do more research of the restaurant and also be more aware of their eligibility for the position posted.
+It is very important for job seekers to know the name of the restaurant to which they are applying.
+It will give them an advantage when they apply because they will be able to do more research on the restaurant and also be more aware of their eligibility for the position posted.

 2. Keep the posting brief but detailed with the contact information highlighted.

-Job seekers have a very short attention span.
-It is very important to get their attention with the title of the posting (restaurant name included), and have a short description of the ideal candidate you are seeking.
-Always make sure your contact information is correct for receiving resumes.
+Job seekers come across many ads, generally in a short amount of time.
+It is very important to draw their attention with a short and snappy title (restaurant name included), and then have a short, easy-to-read description of the ideal candidate.
+Also, always make sure your contact information is correct for receiving resumes.